Orthogonal polynomials and diffusion operators: Introduction

-For bounded sets $\Omega \subset \bR^d$ with piecewise smooth boundary, one may reduce the problem to some algebraic question about the boundary.
-In dimension 2, and for the moment only in this dimension, this problem may be entirely solved (Theorem~\ref{thm.central}), and we provide the complete list of $10$ different bounded sets $\Omega\subset \bR^2$ which, up to affine transformations, which, together with a one parameter family of domains (coaxial parabolas) are the only ones on which this problem have a solution.
+Given the choice of the degree, for bounded sets $\Omega \subset \bR^d$ with piecewise smooth boundary, one may reduce the problem to some algebraic question about the boundary.
+In dimension 2, and for the usual degree, this problem may be entirely solved (Theorem~\ref{thm.central}): we provide the complete list of $10$ different bounded sets $\Omega\subset \bR^2$ together with a one parameter family of domains (coaxial parabolas) which, up to affine transformations, are the only ones on which this problem have a solution.
 We also provide in Section~\ref{comments.models} a complete description of the associated measures and operators.
 Under stronger requirements on the sets, we also provide a list of the 7 non compact models which solve the problem in dimension 2.
+Let us mention that this choice of natural degree is not done for simplicity.
+There are many other bounded models in dimension $2$ with associated orthogonal polynomials according to other choices for the degree, but the techniques developed below for classification may not be easily adapted the the general situation.
+In particular, in dimension 2, one may construct orthogonal polynomials from root systems (Heckman-Opdam polynomials, see \cite{Heckman87, Heck1, HeckOp,Heckman1991,opdam}) or finite subgroups of $O(3)$ ( see \cite{b.meyer54, Dunkl1988,bakry-bressaud} for the construction of such orthogonal polynomial families).
+Indeed, we recover in our list the Hekman-Opdam polynomials associated with the root systems $B_2$ (Section~\ref{sec.B2}) and $A_2$ (Section~\ref{sec.A2}), but not the family associated with $G_2$, which corresponds to a degree of $x^py^q$ equal to $2p+q$ (see Section~\ref{sec.A2} for details).
+Many other models in dimension $2$ arising from finite subgroups of $O(3)$ do not appear either in our classification, due again to another degree in the choice of the degree of the polynomials.
+However, even with the usual degree, the example of Section~\ref{sec:DlePtCub} shows that root systems and finite subgroups of $O(3)$ do not provide all the possible models.

-Further extension to higher dimensional models are given, although a classification seems out of reach with the techniques provided here.
+Further extension to higher dimensional models are also given, although a classification seems out of reach with the methods of the 2-dimensional analysis, even with the usual degree.